Hari-2kd2/python-gmail-smtp/README.md

-Here is the updated `README.md` file with the necessary changes for setting up OAuth 2.0, including instructions for dealing with verification issues:
+Certainly!
+Here's the updated `README.md` with logic changes and necessary updates, including OAuth setup and troubleshooting:

 ```markdown
 # Email Forwarding and Google Meet Scheduling Script